Mozu/PayPal-Express/README.md

 - Rollback
 - VoidPayment

-After the payment interaction has been processed, one of the following states can be passed back to the system
+After the payment interaction has been processed, one of the following states can be passed back to the system:
 - Authorized
 - Captured
 - Declined